5T33Z0/Clover-Crate/ACPI/README.md

 ### Generate
 ![Generate_Options](https://user-images.githubusercontent.com/76865553/136794188-a2fac646-48bb-469d-87f9-ca47afe00622.png)

 In the new Clover, this group of parameters is combined into one section, and `PluginType` is now just `true` or `false`.
-The other `PluginType` key (the one with the dropdown menu) is obsolete and only kept for ackward compatibility!
+The other `PluginType` key (the one with the dropdown menu) is obsolete and only kept for backwards compatibility!

 The APLF and APSN parameters seem to affect speedstep, but for those who know what they are for.
 Note: Because APSN/APLF are part of Generate→PStates, they act if Generate→PStates=true, whereas PluginType is independent and acts independently of the Generate→PStates choice.